SyncfusionExamples/DocIO-Examples/Word-to-PDF-Conversion/Convert-Word-document-to-PDF/Blazor/Client-side-application/README.md

-convert Word document to PDF in Blazor WebAssembly (WASM)
+Convert Word document to PDF in Blazor WebAssembly (WASM)
 ---------------------------------------------------------

-This application shows how to convert Word document to PDF in Blazor WebAssembly (WASM).
+This example illustrates how to convert Word document to PDF in Blazor WebAssembly (WASM).

 Steps to convert Word document to PDF in Blazor WebAssembly (WASM)
 ------------------------------------------------------------------